September 2, 2019

 The Michigan State Police and other official personnel will be available in the event of an emergency.
 Please note, there are no restrooms on the bridge and the average length of time to walk the bridge is about two hours.
 Portable toilets will be located in St. Ignace and Mackinaw City.

 Baby strollers and wheelchairs are allowed on the bridge during the walk.
 Prohibited items include signs, banners, umbrellas, bicycles, roller skates, skateboards, wagons and similar types of devices.
 With the sole exception of working service dogs, no animals are allowed.
-Walkers must stay away from bridge railings and the center mall which divides the walkers from the vehicular traffic.
+Walkers must stay away from bridge railings.
+The inside lanes in each direction will remain open for emergency vehicles.
 Except for pre-qualified, registered participants in the Governor’s Council on Physical Fitness Run, no running or racing is permitted on the bridge.
 Playing tag on the bridge is not permitted and no smoking on the bridge, please.
 For information on the Governor’s Council on Physical Fitness Run, please go to www.michiganfitness.org or contact the Governor’s Council at 517-347-7891.

 You will receive a numbered bridge walk certificate at the completion of your walk.
 Certificates will be distributed at both ends of the bridge.